Hunter Potter in Contemporary Painting a Homage To The Characters He Admires

 The art scene in London is incredible.
 So many good people!

-storytelling art, americana, folklore, artistic, artsy, colorful work
+storytelling art, americana, folklore, artistic, artsy, colorful work, hunter potter artist and his paintings hunter potter artist

 The food was incredible and the drinks were strong!